SAP-archive/yaas-storefront/Readme.md

 so that you can use a unique Stripe API test key.

 ### 3. Replace the default tenant id in the code base with your own.
 You can find your tenant id at [todo: MARKETPLACE? link].
-In file [todo: TENANT CONFIG FILE name], replace the default tenant id wity your own.
+In file [todo: TENANT CONFIG FILE name], replace the default tenant id with your own.

 ### 4. Launch a new session against [todo: URL for storefront].
 You should now see your customized store.